 History of the College

-While no formal, complete and routinely updated history of K-State engineering exists, or has it ever to our knowledge, we do believe there is value, entertainment and sometimes even awe to be gained by looking back at where we’ve come from and how we’ve evolved, while in many ways stayed so very much the same.
+No formal, complete and routinely updated history of K-State engineering exists, or has it ever to our knowledge, yet we do believe there is value, entertainment and sometimes even awe to be gained by looking back at where we’ve come from and how we’ve evolved, while in many ways stayed so very much the same.

-The following are three distinct pieces of our history compiled at different times from different sources:
+The following are distinct pieces of our history compiled at different times from different sources.